open-edge-insights/ts-grafana/README.md

 >
 > 1. The only supported browser for Grafana support for video usecase is **Google Chrome**.
 > 2. Changing gridPos for the video frame panels is prohibited since these values are altered internally to support multi instance.
-> 3. Since Grafana does not run as EII_USER due to permission issues in creating Grafana certs internally, it currently does not support susbcribing to EII services in IPC mode.
+> 3. Grafana does not support visualization for GVA, CustomUDF streams
-> 4. Grafana does not support visualization for GVA streams.
+> 4. Grafana currently supports running a maximum number of **12 streams** only.
-> 5. Grafana currently supports running a maximum number of **12 streams** only.
+> 5. Helm chart for Grafana video use case is not supported.